MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/mrsdeploy-connection.md

 For more details on remote execution, see [this article](remote-execution.md).

+>[!WARNING]
+>In the case where you are working with a [remote R session](../operationalize/remote-execution.md#publish-remote-session), there are several approaches to session management when publishing.

 ### Access tokens

 After you authenticate with Active Directory or Azure Active Directory, an [access token](../operationalize/security-access-tokens.md) is returned.
 This access token is then passed in the request header of every subsequent `mrsdeploy` request.

 Keep in mind that every API call and every `mrsdeploy` function requires authentication with R Server.
 If the user does not provide a valid login, an `Unauthorized` HTTP `401` status code is returned.

 ## Remote connection states
 Depending on how you configure the `session` and `commandline` login parameters are subtle, your execution context can switch between local and remote contexts.